Why You Need an Attorney in NYC for a Real Estate Purchase

 These minutes will provide information about ongoing and potentially expensive problems in the building.

-If, for example, the building has a bed bug infestation, or a leaky roof, you may be faced with both inconvenience and a bill down the road.
+If, for example, the building has a bed bug infestation or a leaky roof, you may face both inconvenience and a bill down the road.

-Your attorney should also review financial statements, and your offering plan, which will include details like bylaws and special risks of the project.
+Your attorney should also review financial statements and your offering plan, including details like bylaws and unique risks of the project.

-In an older building, these documents can include other information a buyer should be aware of.
+In an older building, these documents can include other information a buyer should know.

-For example, if the seller plans to construct nearby buildings in the future that would lead to the obstruction of windows.
+For example, if the seller plans to construct nearby buildings, that would lead to the obstruction of windows.

 Some of the closing costs your attorney may discuss with you are the NYC mansion tax and NY transfer taxes.